wso2/docs-mi/en/docs/install-and-setup/install-and-setup-overview.md

             <a href="{{base_path}}/install-and-setup/install/installing-integration-control-plane">Installing the Integration Control Plane</a>
         </th>
         <td>
-            Explains how to download the Micro Integrator Dashboard as a binary and install it on a virtual machine.
+            Explains how to download the Integration Control Plane as a binary and install it on a virtual machine.
         </td>
     </tr>
     <tr>